MauriceConrad/Chess/README.md

 #### Rules

-It's an object containing objects that describe the rules for a _type_ of _figures_.
+It's an object containing objects that describe the rules for a _type_ of _pieces_.
-The rule definition for a _type_ of _figures_ has a few properties:
+The rule definition for a _type_ of _pieces_ has a few properties:

 ```javascript
 rules: {